jonathanstyu/jonathanstyu.github.com/_posts/reviews/2015-08-11-a-half-year-in-books.md

 ### Most Eye-Rolling Passage of 1st Half 2015

-In general I enjoyed [China Rich Girlfriend](https://www.goodreads.com/book/show/22674105-china-rich-girlfriend) for what it was - trashy fiction - but I will deny that the writing got extremely painful at times.
+In general I enjoyed [China Rich Girlfriend](https://www.goodreads.com/book/show/22674105-china-rich-girlfriend) for what it was - trashy fiction - but I will not deny that the writing got extremely painful at times.
 Check out this passage below describing a shopping foray in France.

 <iframe frameborder="0" scrolling="no" style="border:0px" src="https://books.google.com/books?id=uNiWBAAAQBAJ&lpg=PP1&dq=china%20rich%20girlfriend&pg=PT283&output=embed" width="500" height="500"></iframe>